Swiss in Yasni Exposé of Felix Abt

 Country: Viet Nam, Language: English

-I offer: Expertise as company director, experience in developing and managing business on behalf of SMEs and MNCs in new markets, including North Korea and Vietnam.
-Abt has lived and worked in nine countries on three continents. - Further, experience in capacity development (e.g. as co-initiator and director of the first business school in, of all places, Pyongyang) and in lobbying (e.g. as initiator and president of the European Business Association, the first foreign chamber of commerce in North Korea). - Photos, mainly related to business activities, including an introduction to the North Korean olympic gold medalist on the profile photo, can be found here: www.flickr.com/photos/felix_abt/ - Author of the book "A Capitalist in North Korea: My Seven Years in the Hermit Kingdom"
+I offer: Expertise as multiple company director and investor, experience in developing and managing business on behalf of multinational corporations and small and medium-sized enterprises in mature and new markets, including North Korea and Vietnam.
+Abt has lived and worked in nine countries on three continents. - Further, experience in capacity development (e.g. as co-initiator and director of the first business school in, of all places, North Korea) and in lobbying (e.g. as initiator and president of the European Business Association, the first foreign chamber of commerce in North Korea). - Photos, mainly related to business activities, including an introduction to the North Korean olympic gold medalist on the profile photo, can be found here: www.flickr.com/photos/felix_abt/ - Author of the book "A Capitalist in North Korea: My Seven Years in the Hermit Kingdom"

 Felix Abt @ Companies in HK, BVI, VN and DPRK